Updated 5th August 2021

 If you are travelling to your vaccination appointment on the Blackpool Transport bus service 74/75, you can travel for free by showing your vaccination booking confirmation text, email or letter.

-NHS vaccination website:
+To book a vaccination use the NHS vaccination website:

 Everyone over 18 is now able to book their vaccination.